JuanPabloBoero/JBTimer/README.md

 # JBTimer
-Swift 2.3 Grand Central Dispatch Repeating Timer.
+Swift 4 Grand Central Dispatch Repeating Timer.

-Ment for repeating tasks without the overhead of NSTimer.
+Ment for repeating tasks without the overhead of Timer.

 Based on [this](http://stackoverflow.com/q/25951980/1634890) StackOverFlow question and Rob [answer](http://stackoverflow.com/a/25952724/1634890).